The point of most businesses is to sell the inventory they buy profitably.

 Sell On Through to the Other Side

 Sell through is equally important to vendors and retailers.
-Anywhere you are in the supply chain, your sell through rate provides a glimpse into how well your purchasing and sales strategies fit together.
+It is a vital inventory KPI for a profitable business.
+Anywhere you are in the food supply chain, your sell through rate shows how well your purchasing and sales strategies fit together.

-Aim for a high sell through rate.
-Products that sit on the shelf are a financial risk that keep cash tied up.
+Aim for a high sell-through rate.
+Products that sit on the shelf are a financial risk that keeps cash tied up.
 Calculate sell through for different products or categories.
 Use that information with seasonal demand forecasting to inform your inventory management techniques.

-And, finally, use a platform like BlueCart to streamline ordering and fulfillment.
-That makes optimizing sell through rate easy.
-Get in touch and we’ll show you how.
+And finally, use an online marketplace like BlueCart to streamline wholesale ordering and fulfillment.
+That makes optimizing the sell through rate easy.
+Get in touch with us today, and we’ll show you how.